 Children of elementary school age and below can ride the lifts for free on the 1st and 3rd Sundays of the month.

-Ladies Day is every Wednesday and Thursday (except 3rd and 4th January 2018).
+Ladies Day is every Wednesday and Thursday (except 2nd-3rd January 2019).
 On those days a 1 day ticket for ladies is 2,000 yen.

-Senior Day is every Friday (except 29th December 2017).
+Senior Day is every Friday.
 On those days a 1 day ticket for seniors is 1,000 yen.

 Getting to Yunomaru